mit-rss/wall_follower/README.md

 - Log into the physical car, manually drive, and visualize a rosbag of the laser scan.
 - Autonomously drive the racecar with your wall following code.

 Please include video, screen shots, etc. in your lab report as evidence of these deliverables.
-A good report will make **quantitative** and **qualitative** evaluations of your results
+A good report will make **quantitative** and **qualitative** evaluations of your results.

 ### Check off Instructions